 A principal finding from the 2007 return survey study highlights the very high affinity and use-value that low-income owners ascribe to their homes in self-built consolidated settlements.
-In both Bogotá and Mexico City after a period of more than 30 years, over 80 percent of all cases interviewed were found to be the same (original) family still in residence on the lot, and often included one or other of the pioneer parents, if not both.
-Similarly, almost all lots remained in residential land-use, usually for ownership, although in Bogotá a significant number of lots and dwellings had been subsequently been turned over to renting, either as rooms or small apartments shared with the owner, or to renters where the owner lived off site but collected rents (see also Jiménez & Camargo, 2015).
-The LAHN surveys in 2009-10 in all of the other cities further corroborate the generalized high levels of immobility among owners of the earlier self-build settlements (except for where program evictions had forced them to exit such as in some of the villas of Buenos Aires, (Di Virgilio, Arqueros, & Guevara 2015).
+In both Bogotá and Mexico City after a period of more than 30 years, over 80 percent of all cases interviewed were found to be the same (original) family still in residence on the lot, and often included one or other of the parents, if not both.
+Similarly, almost all lots remained in residential land-use, usually for ownership, although in Bogotá a significant number of lots and dwellings had been subsequently been turned over to renting, either as rooms or small apartments shared with the owner, or to renters where the owner lived off site but collected rents (see also Jiménez and Camargo, 2015).
+The LAHN surveys in 2009-10 in all of the other cities further corroborate the generalized high levels of immobility among owners of the earlier self-build settlements

+(except for where program evictions had forced them to exit such is some of the villas of Buenos Aires, [Di Virgilio, Arqueros, and Guevara 2015]).
 Depending upon the city in question and the relative age of the particular settlement selected, the average period of residence in the current lot for owner households was marginally under twenty-four years; with almost half (49 percent) of owners in residence for more than twenty-five years, and almost 70 percent for twenty years or more.

 Taken overall, population turnover among owners appears to have been modest at best.
 Even those owners who had bought-out an original pioneer family had often lived in the settlement for many years, and many considered themselves to be one of the original settlers.
 However, this does not mean that there is little or no population mobility and "churn" in these older suburbs: quite the contrary.
-Renters form a large minority of households in innerburb settlements, and for many one observes high levels of turnover and low number of years residence in the same dwelling (Abramo 2003; Gilbert, 1999; Jiménez & Camargo, 2015).
-Moreover, while owners show great longevity in their original home, other household members come and go: sons and daughters marry and move into rental accommodation, or move elsewhere into home ownership if they can afford to do so; others leave to share with inlaws or relations; while others move elsewhere for work, etc. Nor is it unusual for those same household members to return at a later date, either permanently or temporarily.
-In short, one observes a dynamic and often cyclical pattern of turnover and residence though the parental home often associated with the life course (Ward, Jiménez, & Di Virgilio, 2014, Fig. 4, p.
+Renters form a large minority of households in innerburb settlements, and one observes high levels of turnover and low number of years residence in the same dwelling (Gilbert 1999; 2010; Abramo 2003; Jiménez and Camargo 2015).
+Moreover, while owners show great longevity in their original home, other household members come and go: sons and daughters marry and move into renting accommodation, or move elsewhere into home ownership if they can afford to do so; others leave to share with in-laws or relations; while others move elsewhere for work, etc. Nor is it unusual for those same household members to return at a later date, either permanently or temporarily.
+In short, one observes a dynamic and often cyclical pattern of turnover and Di Virgilio, 2014, Fig. 4, p.
 96).
 In short, against a backdrop of parental immobility, the data also suggest significant turnover and movement within households and dwellings in these consolidated low-income settlements, albeit with some settlements reporting higher rates of turnover than others.